Close

 RE Curriculum Content Statement

-We believe that the Religious Education (RE) curriculum should be founded on the principle that the acquisition of core knowledge about faith will enable young people to question the fundamentals of human existence and explore the influence of beliefs on individuals, culture, behaviour and national life.
+We believe that the Religious Education (RE) curriculum should be founded on the principle that the acquisition of disciplinary knowledge of religion and world views that will enable young people to question the fundamentals of human existence and explore the influence of beliefs on individuals, culture, behaviour and national life.
+We believe everyone sees the world through their own world view lens – religious or non-religious and in RE we encourage our students to be aware of their own lens and when exploring the disciplines within RE, they can evaluate and reflect effectively.
+Learning in RE may, in turn, influence their personal worldview.

-Our specialist RE staff work together to ensure that students can readily access knowledge stored in their long-term memory so that they can build upon previous learning and extend their understanding.
+Our specialist RE staff work together to ensure that students are able to gain knowledge and, through regular retrieval practice, move this knowledge from their short-term memory to their long-term memory so that they can build upon previous learning and extend their understanding.
 We aim to achieve this through the use of regular, low stakes, testing in order to promote the acquisition of subject knowledge, understanding and vocabulary.

 RE at Jesmond Park Academy